The Fraser Valley in BC: Fishing, Scenery and Fun

 By David Lee

-The Fraser Valley, home to the Sto-Lo first nations for over 10,000 years, is named after Simon Fraser who first explored this area in 1808, The Fraser is the longest river in British Columbia, flowing for 1,375 kilometres into the Pacific ocean at Vancouver.
+The Fraser Valley, home to the Sto-Lo first nations for over 10,000 years, is named after Simon Fraser who first explored this area in 1808, The Fraser is the longest river in British Columbia, flowing for 1,375 kilometers into the Pacific Ocean at Vancouver.

 Langley – Country life with all the big city amenities

 Langley is a vibrant community lying 40 km east of Vancouver, comprised of Langley City, Langley township,

 and Fort Langley.
 The availability of cheaper land means the population of Langley is growing and services, -stores and restaurants have followed.